 Every sport club participant must complete a Sport Club Informed Consent Form before participating in any event.
 The Informed Consent Form explains that neither the University of Maine nor the Campus Recreation Department provide insurance for the participant and that the activity does involve risk.
-Club members must be aware that failure to have these forms on file for all participants in your club's activities will be cause for the elimination of your club from the UMaine Sports Club Program.
+A new form must be completed for every different Recreation activity (i.e., participants must complete a new form when participating in different sport club events, intramural sports, group fitness classes, etc.).
+Club members must be aware that failure to have these forms on file for all participants in your club's activities will be cause for elimination of your club from the UMaine Sports Club Program.